SRanuluge/react-typescript-todo-app/README.md

 ##This is a simple Todo App using React and Typescript

-state is persist with Local-storage
+state is persist with Local-storage.\
-Single todo has these properties (title, active state, end date) ○ Required functionalities
+Single todo has these properties (title, active state, end date).\
+functionalities.\
-■ Ability to add a new todo
+■ Ability to add a new todo.\
-■ Ability to mark a todo as done
+■ Ability to mark a todo as done.\
-■ Ability to remove a todo
+■ Ability to remove a todo.\
-■ Ability to view all todos
+■ Ability to view all todos.\
-■ Ability to sort tasks by end-date (ascending, descending) order
+■ Ability to sort tasks by end-date (ascending, descending) order.\

 # Getting Started with Create React App